flexoAG/qa-hudl-test-task/readme.md

 Personally I really like codegen/Recorder feature, for easier way to get test base, for further editing.
 Inbuilt Trace feature helps a lot, when tests are failing, as it helps to see recorded video which helps with debuging.

-As a still very fresh Playwright user, can’t say yet, what I would improve in this framework, or what is missing.
+As a still very fresh Playwright user, can’t say yet, what I would improve in this framework, or what is missing.<br>

+Test runner is setup for Firefox, as while testing, I have encountered a bug, when Chromium browser was getting blocked on Windows machine and all tests were failing.
 ___

 ## Preparations